knative/docs/docs/getting-started/first-service.md

 ```

 ??? question "Why did I pass in `revision-name`?"
-    Note that the name "world" which you passed in as "revision-name" is being used to create the `Revision`'s name (`latest revision "hello-world"...`).
+    Note that the name "world" which you passed in as "revision-name" (or under "metadata" in your YAML file) is being used to create the `Revision`'s name (`latest revision "hello-world"...`).
 This will help you to more easily identify this particular `Revision`, but don't worry, we'll talk more about `Revisions` later.

 ## Run your Knative Service
 ```